AIOMedia/AIOCamera/README.md

 ## Development

-In order to be able to rebuild the application after you have made changes, you need to install project's `devDependencies` :
+In order to be able to rebuild the application after you have made changes, you need to install the project's `devDependencies` :

 ```
 $ npm install --dev